 You can nominate who you wish to receive the tax free lump sum death benefit by completing a Letter of Intent form available on My Online Services.
 Forms are also available to complete and return to UK Pensions Operations.

 If you are not married you can also complete a Dependant Nomination form to nominate someone who is financially dependent or interdependent on you to receive the dependant's pension.
-This is also available via My Online Pension.
+This is also available via My Online Services.

 Any death benefits will be subject to the Lifetime Allowance.

 The death-in-service lump sum payable would be equal to four year’s uncapped pensionable salary in the last year of your employment.
 For example:

 The lump sum is paid by the Trustees who will take into account the person or people you have nominated on your Letter of Intent form.

 This means the lump sum usually isn't subject to Inheritance Tax and it can be paid without delay.